DNWMNCR/JavaForSmallTeams/style/65_keep_your_code_dry.md

 This seemed quick and easy now, but is the start of a codebase that will suck time each time we try to understand or change it.

-A straightforward but very limited approach to re-use code is to introduce boolean flags.
+A straightforward but very limited approach to re-use code is to introduce Boolean flags.

 **Not great**
 ```java